- Aquatics

 Risks

-- Don’t let your pets eat dead fish, eels or birds.
+- let your pets eat dead fish, eels or birds

-- Don’t handle dead fish or waterfowl with bare hands – always wear gloves.
+- handle dead fish or waterfowl with bare hands – always wear gloves

-- Don’t harvest or eat birds, eels or fish from areas where botulism is present.
+- harvest or eat birds, eels or fish from areas where botulism is present.

 What we’re doing

-- removal of carcasses from Council-owned land, to break the maggot cycle and slow the spread
+- removing dead animals from Council-owned land, to break the maggot cycle and slow the spread

-- work with other agencies and organisations including Regional Council and HUHA in combating the outbreak
+- working with other agencies and organisations including Greater Wellington and HUHA in combating the outbreak

-- put up signs at affected areas, warning people about what’s happening and what they should do
+- putting up signs in affected areas, warning about what’s happening and what you should do

-- planting and other restoration techniques which help improve water quality.
+- planting and other restoration techniques that help improve water quality.

 What you can do